home | news and notes | presentations | portfolios | gift shop | bio | press and reviews | contact

 . . . . . . . . . . . . .. . . . . . ... . . . . . . .The original logo (photo by Theo Gray)

-The Itinerant Artist Project (IAP) is an art outreach initiative that combines personal painting practice with radical public engagement.
-The project involves: locating (by various means) a series of voluntary “hosts” around the USA, touring by car from host to host, and at each stop painting several small location paintings, offering one in exchange for the hospitality provided (room, board and occasional conversation for 1-5 days).
+The Itinerant Artist Project is a painting-based project with strong public outreach and performance dimensions.
+It involves locating (by various means) a series of voluntary "hosts" around the USA, touring by car from host to host, and at each stop painting several small location paintings, offering one in exchange for the hospitality provided (room, board and occasional conversation for 2-5 days).

 The IAP has been pivotal for my development as an artist.
-Besides giving me new ways to think about my role as a painter, and as a mediator between art and place and public, the touring has stimulated unexpected productivity.
-And the opportunity to share my work with an engaged and expanding audience is a rare privilege.
+Besides giving me new ways to think about my role as a painter, and as a mediator between art and place and public, the touring has stimulated unexpected productivity, and the resulting artwork and stories have drawn local, national and even international press.
+A sampling of reviews from other artists, critics, and the media can be seen: here.

 Keywords: Jim Mott, landscape painter, Itinerant Artist Project, landscape painting commissions, fine art prints, giclee prints, greeting cards, oil painting, itinerant artist, house portrait, house drawing, garden scenes, gift exchange, hospitality, traveling artist, travel art, USA, creative odyssey, art and spirituality, road trip, vocation, vagabonding, gentleman vagabond, Lewis Hyde, Arthur Danto, United States, American Artist, hero's jour